mascaldotfr/CoRT/api/bin/bz/README.md

 https://cort.ovh/api/bin/bz/bz.php?fake

 If a `fake` parameter is provided, then BZ will be ON then OFF for 15 minutes respectively.
+Note that BZ time themselves won't be changed.
 It's meant for testing and development.

 ## Response format